ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 - Cross-Region Redundancy for Disaster Recovery
 - Database Backup and Recovery

-To dive deeper into the three levels of protections, checkout the Cloudant backup and recovery docs [here](https://console.bluemix.net/docs/services/Cloudant/guides/disaster-recovery-and-backup.html#disaster-recovery-and-backup).
+To dive deeper into the three levels of protection, check out the Cloudant backup and recovery docs [here](https://console.bluemix.net/docs/services/Cloudant/guides/disaster-recovery-and-backup.html#disaster-recovery-and-backup).

 ### Db2, Db2 hosted and Db2 Warehouse

-IBM Cloud offers a selection range of Db2 databases, these can be found [here](https://console.bluemix.net/catalog/?search=db2h).
+IBM Cloud offers a selection range of [Db2 databases](https://console.bluemix.net/catalog/?search=db2h), these are:

 - **Db2**: A fully-managed cloud SQL database.
 Powered by a turbo-charged Db2 engine.
 - **Db2 hosted**: IBM Db2 Hosted lets you run Db2 with full administrative access on cloud infrastructure.
-It eliminates the cost, complexity and risk of managing your own infrastructure.
+It eliminates the cost, complexity, and risk of managing your own infrastructure.
 - **Db2 Warehouse**: IBM Db2 Warehouse on Cloud is a fully-managed, enterprise-class, cloud data warehouse service.
 Powered by IBM BLU Acceleration, Db2 Warehouse on Cloud provides you with unmatched query performance.
 The service is offered in multiple form factors: SMP for cost-effective cloud data warehousing, and MPP for high-performance parallel query processing and high availability.
 Db2 Warehouse on Cloud also comes packed with a suite of Netezza-like in-database analytics tools and functions so you can run your analytics jobs wherever your data resides.
 Get the most out of your cloud data warehouse by combining it with IBM or third-party data visualization and ETL tools.

 #### Does Db2 support multi-region?